joshuacookdev/joshuacookdev/README.md

   <a href="https://joshuacook.dev">Website</a> | <a href="https://twitter.com/_jdcook3">Twitter</a> | <a href="https://github.com/joshuacookdev-forks">Forks</a>
 </p>

-I'm a structural engineer turned software tester and developer.
+I'm a structural engineer turned software engineer.
 I work in the defense industry, building primarily desktop apps and developer tools.
 Happily employed @ SAIC - **no employment solicitations, please.**

 ---